A1jandro-Jimenez/Billboard_Hot_100/README.md

 The graph titled Gerne and Avergae Chart Position, shows the average chart position across all the top genres.
 The average chart positions range from about 40 - 60 providing a 20 range gap across the genres.
 The results from the multiple linear regression model along with the graph mention support the claim that there is no statical evidance that a speficic genre offers a better chart postion.

 The graph titled Affect of Song Length on Chart Position, shows a couple of things.
-The first is that R^2 is apporxemenly 0
+The first is that R^2 is apporxemenly 0.
+It illstues the proportion of the variation in the dependent variable (chart position) that is predictable from the independent variable (song length).
+Since it is almsot zero, it means that there is almost zero corleation between song lenth and chart position.
+The second finding is that most of the data points lay around the 200 seocnds mark.
+It was found that average song length was around 197 seconds which is around 3 minutes and 17 seconds, so the grapgh demsostaes just that.
+Finally, about 99% of all song entries fall between the range of 100 to 300 seconds or 1 min 40 s to 5 min.
+Only six songs are outside the given range.
+The evidance illustares the ideal song length range of the most popular and secussful songs of the decade so far.